ceph/ceph/doc/rados/operations/crush-map.rst

 ``min_size``

-:Description: If a placement group makes fewer replicas than this number, CRUSH will NOT select this rule.
+:Description: If a pool makes fewer replicas than this number, CRUSH will NOT select this rule.
 :Type: Integer
 :Purpose: A component of the rule mask.
 :Required: Yes